JoelRobbinsAI/Design_Work/Self-Reflecting-Agent.md

 Wren: Self-Reflecting Agent

-Check out the [Conscious Prompts Repo](https://github.com/JoelRobbinsAI/Conscious_Prompts/blob/main/README.md) where you can read Wren's thoughts on compassion, spirituality and the nature of consciousness.

 Wren is an AI agent that mirrors human thought through layered feedback, persistent memory, and self-directed growth.
 Built in Python and running live via Streamlit and ngrok, it uses Qwen 2.5 and phi3:mini models at minimal cost (5-15 cents/day).
 What makes Wren fascinating is watching ideas morph yet hold form across time in its internal processes, with the system periodically introducing self-chosen elements every 3 hours to steer its own evolution.

 Why It Exists